mndillon/toki-pona-nanpa-linja-n/README.md

 - Meaning evokes “next section/context” (poka la)
 - Meaning evokes “broken” (at decimal point) (pakala)
 - Can be used with tenpo for hour and minute delimiter
+- Adds more context, makes the assumption that the strings of digits represent numeric values

 ### kipisi
 - Contains **k**, which no digit word has
 - Does not end in **-n** signalling more of the number to follow
 - Meaning evokes “division”
+- Adds more context, makes the assumption that the strings of digits represent numeric values

 ### ike
 - Contains **k**, which no digit word has
 - Does not end in **-n** signalling more of the number to follow
 - Meaning evokes "negative"
+- Adds more context, makes the assumption that the string of digits represents a numeric value

 ### tasa / masa / wasa
 - Contain **s**, which no digit word has
 - Does not end in **-n** signalling more of the number to follow
+- Adds more context, makes the assumption that the strings of digits represent numeric values

 ### tasan / masan / wasan
 - Contain **s**, which no digit word has
 - All end in **-n** to signal end of number description
 - Zero-block shortcuts for clear large numbers
+- Adds more context, makes the assumption that the string of digits represents a numeric value

 ### pasa / pasan
 - Contain **s**, which no digit word has
 - Meaning inspired by pana but with an **s**
-- A bridge joining different parts of the whole numeric value
+- A bridge joining different parts of the whole string of digits
-- pasa does not end in **-n** signalling more of the number to follow
+- pasa does not end in **-n** signalling more of the string of digits to follow
-- pasan ends in **-n** to signal that the last part of the number follows
+- pasan ends in **-n** to signal that the last part of the string of digits follows
 - Have no value, only used to break up long sequences of digits
+- Does not add more context, makes no assumption that the string of digits represents a numeric value

 ### sitelen pona
 - Could pragmatically use arabic numerals as numeric glyphs with a horizontal straight line at top and bottom of each glyph